Europe shares lifted by Ukraine peace deal and Swedish stimulus

 By Sudip Kar-Gupta and Blaise Robinson

-LONDON/PARIS, Feb 12 (Reuters) - European stocks hit multi-year highs on Thursday, boosted by a Ukraine peace agreement, Swedish economic stimulus measures and hopes for a Greek debt deal.
+LONDON/PARIS, Feb 12 (Reuters) - European share indexes hit multi-year highs on Thursday, boosted by a Ukraine peace deal and new economic stimulus measures in Sweden.

-The leaders of Germany, France, Russia and Ukraine agreed an accord to end fighting in eastern Ukraine, participants at the talks said on Thursday.
+The leaders of Germany, France, Russia and Ukraine agreed a deal to end fighting in eastern Ukraine, participants at the summit talks said on Thursday.

-Germany’s DAX -- which includes companies that sell cars and other products to Russia -- rose 1.8 percent to approach the DAX’s earlier record highs, while France’s CAC rose 1.1 percent to its best level in about seven years.
+Germany’s DAX -- which features companies that sell cars and other products to Russia -- rose 1.6 percent to approach the DAX’s earlier record highs, while France’s CAC rose 1 percent to its highest level in around seven years.

 “The Ukraine situation remains volatile but the medium-term outlook for European equities is positive.
 Investors could look to take profits in the short term, but European equities should be able to outperform U.S. equities,” said Francois Savary, chief investment strategist at Swiss bank Reyl.

-The Greek stock market also rose 4.3 percent as investors held out hope that the new Greek government could reach a deal with international creditors over the country’s bailout.
+The Greek stock market also rose 3.8 percent as investors held out hope that the new Greek government could reach a deal with its international creditors over the country’s bailout.

-National Bank of Greece and other Greek bank stocks advanced, helped by a dip in Greek bond yields while research firm CrossBorder Capital said the amount of money flowing out of Greece was lower than feared.
+A Greek official reiterated on Thursday that the country was confident of reaching a deal with European partners, after late-night talks in Brussels ended without agreement.

-Bucking the trend, shares in Zurich Insurance slipped after it kept its dividend unchanged, disappointing some who had expected a rise.
+Bucking the trend, shares in Zurich Insurance slipped after it kept its dividend unchanged, falling short of some expectations for a rise.

 European corporate results have been mostly positive so far, with 62 percent of companies meeting or beating earnings forecasts with their results, according to Thomson Reuters StarMine data.